 - Riding Familiarity and Skills: Motorcycles, in general, are much more difficult to drive than a car, and they require a lot of skill and legitimate coordination to become familiar with.
 A lot of motorcycle crashes are simply due partly or wholly because of a rider’s lack of skill.
 This problem can also include a rider not appreciating the limitations of their motorcycle and its operating capabilities and doing something reckless.

 St Paul Minnesota Motorcycle Helmet Laws Prevent Serious Injury From an Accident

 Some states require motorcyclists to wear a helmet at all times, but there have been some instances where these regulations have been challenged and successfully overturned in certain places.
 Nevertheless, it’s safe to say that wearing a helmet is always the best option while operating a motorcycle.
 And it’s a fact that people who do not wear helmets are three times more likely to suffer a traumatic brain injury in the case of an accident.

 Failing to wear a helmet, especially in a jurisdiction where there is a law requiring helmets to be worn by motorcyclists, can potentially prevent the monetary recovery process even when an accident isn’t the motorcyclist’s fault.
 The reason why this could happen is that the opponent in the accident case can claim that the motorcyclist acted negligently by not wearing a helmet and that negligence is at least part of the contribution to the accident and the damages/injuries created by the accident.
-These instances can put a motorcyclist in a really bad legal situation, and can cause the damages claim to be reduced or even eliminated altogether.
+These instances can put a motorcyclist in a really bad legal situation and can cause the injury claim to be reduced or even eliminated altogether.